 My name is Mike Opitz.
-I am an English Professor at The College of St. Benedict and St. John’s University.
+I am now retired and used to be an English Professor at The College of St. Benedict and St. John’s University.

 In the early 90’s, Dr. Thomas C. Daddesio and I began the serious study of reggae music—using methodology drawn from semiotics and contemporary cultural theory.
 After a while, we decided to try to play the music.
 Our explorations gave birth to The One Drop band—a reggae, ska, soca, rock band that played around campus for 8 years and released one album (The One Drop, 1998).
 Tom moved on to Slippery Rock University in Pennsylvania; other members of the band graduated and also moved on.
 I played a few times solo or with Brian Heilman over the next several years.
 Then Tom, Kathleen (Regan) Downes, former singer in the band and, Caitlin Brutger, former

 student and pianist decided to get together to experiment recording music .
 We named ourselves “The Karma Refugees” after one of the first songs I wrote for the band and met up each summer.
 We’ve had these summer music sessions for the past several years and plan to keep doing it.
 We made most of these songs at these recording sessions.
 Our latest recording is the 5 song EP (“Free One Else”) made last summer (2019) and posted now on this site.

 My background has been in modern poetry, critical theory and cultural studies.
 I now include song writing and recording in my resume.
 This web page will be devoted to providing a kind of song that has intellectual content and theoretical implications.
 When I was a kid, I started playing guitar on an old beat up relic that descended from my grandfather, then stopped for many years while pursuing academic work.
 This page provides a return to those roots.
 And yet, the roots have vanished.
 This page will also follow and embody the amazing journey sound has taken since I played my first chord on that old guitar.